EOSIO/eosio-explorer/docs/pages/detail-pages/action-detail-page.md

 ## Action Raw JSON

 A panel containing a visualization of the raw JSON data of the action.
-This is taken directly from the currently connected MongoDB service.